KPPU hosted the meeting of competition leaders in East Asia.

 This first gathering led to the establishment of the East Asia Academic Network on Competition Policy, which will be served as a forum to bridge between academics and competition authorities in the region.
 This forum gains a full support from EATOP members by having them as a back-to-back event with every EATOP meeting, which rotated annually.

-It is hoped that the events, which took placed by a great financial support from the Japan Fair Trade Commission and the Asian Development Bank Institute, and also the German International Cooperation, can bring better collaboration between competition authorities themselves, and also between competition authorities and the world of academics.
+It is hoped that the events, which took placed by a great financial support from the Japan Fair Trade Commission and the Asian Development Bank Institute, can bring better collaboration between competition authorities themselves, and also between competition authorities and the world of academics.
 Following the success of these meetings, Australia has agreed to take the honor to host these event in 2018.